JayeshScripter/aws-s3-image-upload-spring-boot/README.md

-# aws-s3-image-upload-spring-boot
-This project is a Spring Boot application that demonstrates how to upload and manage images using Amazon S3
 # AWS-S3-image-upload-spring-boot-app

 A java spring-boot photo uploading app which saves all the photos uploaded from a simple UI to an AWS S3 Bucket.